 I went to Barcelona without any expectations.
 In fact, I was so busy before my trip, I haven’t prepared for it, at all.
-I just needed a few days break and some quiet time to spend with Marijan and Karlo.
-So, my initial plan was to just get some sun and to enjoy Spanish cuisine.
+I just needed a few days to break and some quiet time to spend with Marijan and Karlo.
+So, my initial plan was just to get some sun and to enjoy Spanish cuisine.

 Three days in Barcelona

 Where we stayed?